pete529/PICO_Drone_Mk1/README.md

 - **Status LEDs** (power indicator and user-controllable status)
 - **User controls** (power button and mode switching)
 - **Robust design** with proper power filtering and protection circuits
+- **An Android application** that arms and controls the drone via UDP packets

 ## Project Structure
 ```